mau-io/sdijs/README.md

-# DiJs
+# sdijs

 A Simple Dependency Injection (DI) library for NodeJs.
 It’s lightweight, zero dependency, written in vanilla JavaScript, designed to inyect.
-No less, no more.
+No less, No more.

 ### Why Dependency Injection ?